 Edwards delivered over 5,000 babies in Jersey City.
-She began delivering babies at home and was an advocate of natural childbirth.
-When the Margaret Hague Maternity Hospital opened in 1931, Edwards became a staff physician, but she was denied a residency in obstetrics and gynecology for almost fifteen years.
+She began her local practice with home-birth deliveries and advocated for natural childbirth.
+When the Margaret Hague Maternity Hospital opened in 1931, Edwards became a staff physician, but she was denied residency in obstetrics and gynecology for almost fifteen years.
 After her acceptance in 1945, she completed the mandatory two-year residency and was one of the first National Board-certified Black female obstetrician-gynecologists in the United States.
-Even then the hospital demurred on an appointment in her specialization.
-She comments on the delay as follows: "I am the only certified obstetrician in the county without privileges in the Margaret Hague Maternity Center, albeit for three years I have met all qualifications except possibly race, sex, and age" (quoted in Holmes 434).
+Yet the hospital demurred on an appointment in her specialization.
+She comments on the delay: "I am the only certified obstetrician in the county without privileges in the Margaret Hague Maternity Center, albeit for three years I have met all qualifications except possibly race, sex, and age" (quoted in Holmes 434).
 Edwards was eventually appointed an Assistant Attending at the Maternity Hospital.
 She was named one of the thirteen outstanding women doctors in 1946, a Fellow of the International College of Surgeons, and Woman Doctor of the Year from the New Jersey Chapter of the American Medical Association in 1954.

 In 1947, Edwards chose to separate from her husband and joined the Third Order of Franciscans of the Roman Catholic Church.
 In 1954, she left Jersey City and returned to Washington, DC, to teach obstetrics at Howard University Medical School.
 Edwards also became a medical adviser for the National Association of Colored Women's Club, chair of the Maternal Welfare Committee of the District of Columbia Urban League, and a member of the Catholic Interracial Council.

 But by far, her most extraordinary accomplishment was that, at the age of sixty, she interrupted her practice to do missionary work at Hereford, Texas, among Mexican migrant farmworkers.
-She also found a modern maternity hospital and named it after Our Lady of Guadalupe.
-Funding for the two-hundred-bed clinic came from her personal finances and contributions from her New Jersey supporters.
+She also began a modern maternity hospital named Our Lady of Guadalupe.
+Funding for the two-hundred-bed clinic came from personal finances and contributions from her New Jersey supporters.
 After suffering a heart attack while working in Texas, Edwards returned to Washington, DC, where she eventually joined Project Head Start.
 In 1964, President Lyndon B. Johnson recognized her humanitarian work and nominated her for the Presidential Medal of Freedom.